BrendanJohn/cscie55.hw3/README.txt

 In order to run the unit tests, try the following:
 1)unzip files
-2)navigate to the directory where Murphy_Brendan_hw2.jar was saved 3)run this command to create an elevator jar: jar -cvfm elevator.jar cscie55/hw2test/MANIFEST.MF cscie55/hw2*/*.class 4)then run this command to execute the unit tests: java -jar elevator.jar cscie55.hw2test.ElevatorTest
+2)navigate to the directory where file: elevator-1.0-SNAPSHOT-tests.jar was saved 4)then run this command to execute the unit tests: java -jar elevator-1.0-SNAPSHOT-tests.jar cscie55.hw3.elevator.ElevatorTest

 Thanks, Brendan Murphy.